tomhsiao1260/evolutor-learn/readme.md

 - sparseGrad: sparse matrix that represents the 2D grad operator.
 - sparseUmbilical: sparse matrix that represents the umbilicus location.
 - solveAxEqb: solve Ax = b (least square method find x).
+- alignUVVec: align u vector with the gradient of the radius.

 ### process_cl_args